This post may contain affiliate links. Please see my disclosure policy for details.

-The great thing about this property is the fact that they are based on a farm which serves the local community.
+The great thing about this property is the fact that they are based on a farm that serves the local community.

-They grow their own fruit and vegetables, so everything that it served to you on your plate is organic and truly homemade in the kitchen!
+They grow their own fruit and vegetables, so everything that is served to you on your plate is organic and truly homemade in the kitchen!

 Whenever I visit Dirang and meet more of the friendly locals there, I always come away feeling like family.